RobWeekes/aa14-vite-walkthrough/README.md

 * How to use the project
 * How to contribute or make changes to the codebase

-Update your README accordingly.
+Update your README file accordingly in your project root.

-Make sure your local repo's remote is pointed to your Github origin using:
+Before pushing, make sure your local repo's remote is pointed to your Github origin using:

 `git remote add origin <your-Github-link>`

-Commit your changes using `git add .` , `git commit -m "commit message"` , and `git push -u origin main`
+Commit your changes using:

+`git add .` , `git commit -m "commit message"` , and `git push -u origin main`